 But we cannot be sure about the beginning of his own coinage, the real meaning of the Coins Types and even about some Mint Mark correct attribution.

 We must consider the economic meanings of Alexander's conquest: founding colonies and new cities, with the character of Greek way of life, he revitalized the lowering level of Greek cities' trade.
-So his tetradrachms became the currency of Greece and of the former Persian Empire, and their typology became a topic for many decades after his death.

 In this work we try to clear and summarise some concepts and data related to Alexander’s History, Coinage and Biography, to stimulate interest on the Great Alexander and, particularly, on his original and attractive tetradrachms.